Float Fishing In Ontario – When, Where And How

 The best line for float fishing is 8 pounds.

-For most rivers around the great lakes is 8lb test will work perfectly.
+For most rivers around the Great Lakes is 8lb test will work perfectly.
 I would not recommend a 6lb line until you are a more advanced angler and even then, 8lb for steelhead in most Ontario rivers for steelhead should be perfect.

 Should you be fishing one of our very large or very fast rivers like the Niagara, Grand, Maitland, and Saugeen rivers, or should you decide to fish for salmon, then up-sizing to 10 or 12 lb line is probably a better option.